 The English degree program is for Community College of Philadelphia students planning to transfer to baccalaureate programs in English and for students interested in literature and writing.
-The A.A. degree in English is appropriate for students who wish to focus on literature and writing, while demonstrating an understanding of critical approaches to literary study, considering how elements typical of a literary genre help to create a workos theme or artistic impact, analyzing literature in a cultural or historical context, and writing effectively in the discipline of literature.
+The A.A. degree in English is appropriate for students who wish to focus on literature and writing, including critical approaches to literary study, considering how elements typical of a literary genre help to create a work's theme or artistic impact; analyzing how race, class, gender, citizenship, and sexuality intersect in literature; and writing effectively in the discipline of literature.
 Because transfer institutions require students to take specific courses, it is highly recommended that students consult catalogs of schools to which they might transfer and transfer worksheets available in the Career and Transfer Center (or from the English Department), as well as their advisors and mentors, in order to make appropriate selections for their elective courses.
 The A.A. degree in English is appropriate for students who wish to focus on literature and writing, while improving their ability to read, analyze, interpret, research and persuade.

-- Identify elements typical of a literary genre and communicate how those elements worktogetherto create a work's theme or artistic impact. - Employ relevant terminology associated with literary analysis. - Analyze a work of literature in its cultural and historical context. - Engage in effective academic writing within the discipline of literature.
+- Identify elements typical of a literary genre and communicate how those elements work together to create a work's theme or artistic impact. - Employ relevant terminology associated with literary analysis. - Analyze how race, class, gender, citizenship, and sexuality intersect in literature across regions, cultures, and time periods. - Engage in effective academic writing within the discipline of literature.

 Students are typically required to take the College's placement tests at their time of entry.
 Students identified as needing developmental course work must satisfactorily complete the appropriate English and Mathematics courses as a part of their degree program.
-Students must be at the ENGL 098/ENGL 099 or ENGL 098 ESL/ENGL 099 ESL level to enter the program.
+Students must place into ENGL 098/ENGL 099 or ENGL 084/ENGL 094 or higher to enter the program.